influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withRoleId(roleId)
 ```

-RoleID configured in the App Role authentication backend when setting up the authentication backend in Vault.
+"RoleID configured in the App Role authentication backend when setting up the authentication backend in Vault."

 ## obj spec.vault.auth.appRole.secretRef

-Reference to a key in a Secret that contains the App Role secret used to authenticate with Vault.
-The `key` field must be specified and denotes which entry within the Secret resource is used as the app role secret.
+"Reference to a key in a Secret that contains the App Role secret used to authenticate with Vault.
+The `key` field must be specified and denotes which entry within the Secret resource is used as the app role secret."

 ### fn spec.vault.auth.appRole.secretRef.withKey